beyondthesketch/sketchmark/README.md

 ## Attr

 `data-sm-attr` takes a string value in the format `attribute:id` where `attribute` represents the HTML attribute to control and the `id` serves to target the specific element or elements.

+# API

+## Syntax

+### `new SketchMark()`

+Returns a new `SketchMark` instance.

+#### Parameters

+##### `id`

+`string` id of the SketchMark view to instantiate.

+##### `options` (optional)

+Configuration `object` for the SketchMark view.

+#### Methods

+##### `quit()`

+Deletes the SketchMark instance and removes it from the SketchMark registry.

+# Lifecycle Hooks

+SketchMark views go through a series of events from their creation to their quiting as well as during their use.
+Views can be configured with functions to run during each one of these events via _lifecycle hooks_.

+## preInit

+Called once before initialisation and instantiation of the SketchMark view.

+Use to perform one-time setup or prepation tasks.

+## postInit

+Called once, immediately after the SketchMark view is created.

+Use to perform any one-time operations when it is required that the view be instantiated and active before hand.

+## preUpdate

+Called everytime the SketchMark instance is about to update, before the `preRender` hook.

+Good for performing side effects required prior to the instance receiving or attempting to apply any updates.

+## postUpdate

+Called each time after the SketchMark instance has updated, after the view has re-rendered and the `postRender` hook has run.

+Good for performing side effects required after the instance receives and applies any updates.

+## preRender

+Called immediately before any re-render of the SketchMark instance, after the `preUpdate` hook is called.

+Use to perform any prep work or side effects needed before DOM updates.

+## postRender

+Called immediately after any re-render of the SketchMark instance but before the `postUpdate` hook is called.

+## preQuit

+Called once, immediately after the `quit()` method is called on the instance, and before any quit processes begin.

+Use for clean up tasks.

+## postQuit

+Called once, immediately after the instance has been quit.